Make sure you’re not wasting food by chucking it away.

 You rarely see supermarkets sell items past their best before date, but smaller shops and markets will often have cut-price grub that’s just gone out of date.

-There’s also an online retailer called Approved Food.
+There are also online retailers such as Approved Food and Yankee Bundles.
 They sell a huge variety of products for pretty low prices, including big brands.
 They also sell a lot of stuff that’s seasonally out of date – so post-Christmas, Easter and Halloween there’s an influx of cheap but perfectly good choc and sweets!

 It’s well worth taking a look, but don’t get too carried away by the bargain basement prices – you’ll still need to eat or drink the stuff!